All devices

 Did you hear my covert narcissism I disguise as altruism Like some kind of congressman?

 Uncle Jerry identifies the congressman comparison as a simile, congresspeople as inherently glad-handing, smiling, hiding the fact that they're real narcissists.
-She uses the simile to frame her own behavior as politician-like performance.
+She uses the simile to frame her own behaviour as politician-like performance.

 The simile connects personal self-deception to political performance, broadening the song's critique of public personas beyond celebrity culture to all public life.